tasxatzial/intersection-observer-demo/README.md

 * Browser support for scroll-behavior: smooth
 * Animations enabled.

-There are also full fallbacks when the APIs are not supported and/or animations are disabled.
-The page should display and function properly even in IE 11 although it needs just a manual refresh when switching from mobile to desktop view and vise versa.
+There are also fallbacks when the APIs are not supported and/or animations are disabled.
+The page should display and function properly even in IE 11.

 ## Run locally